- Commission-free trades

 When investing during a recession, you mainly want to think about what stocks and shares are still likely to do well.
 Even when we’re all skint, we’re still spending money (albeit, less money) on healthcare, food and utilities.
 These are the sectors that are more likely to do well while other sectors are struggling.
-You can invest in stocks and shares through a trading platform.
-If you go with a platform that allows you to build your own portfolio, you can choose which companies you want to invest in.

 If you’re already a homeowner, a recession doesn’t do you many favours.
 However, it can offer some investment opportunities if you purchase while home values are down.

 Foreign exchange (usually known as forex) is the market where currencies are traded, with profits and losses made on the changing exchange rate.
-Think about when you buy holiday cash, then imagine you sell it back a day later when there’s a different rate.
+Think about when you buy holiday money, then imagine you sell it back a day later when there’s a different rate.
 That’s basically forex.

 More guides on Finder